 Learning in this course results primarily from readings, in-class discussion, assignment, and case studies.
-Students will be evaluated on an individual basis for their participation in in-class discussion and group work is required for the Business Analytics Project where group members will share the same grade.
+Students will be evaluated on an individual basis for their participation in in-class discussion.
 Your final grade will be calculated as follows:

 Components and Weights